ruboerner/pygravmag3d/README.md

 ## References

+The method is based on published work by [Guptasarma & Singh (1999)](https://doi.org/10.1190/1.1444531) and [Singh and Guptasarma (2001)](https://doi.org/10.1190/1.1444942).

-This package is based on the MATLAB implementation of that can be accessed at [github.com/ruboerner/GravMag3D](https://github.com/ruboerner/GravMag3D).
+This package reproduces the original algorithms from a previously developed MATLAB implementation, ported to Python, see [github.com/ruboerner/GravMag3D](https://github.com/ruboerner/GravMag3D).